tomdalling/old-tomdalling.com/resources/blog-posts/draft_08-even-more-lighting-directional-lights-spotlights-multiple-lights.markdown

 </figure>

 <blockquote class="pull-right">
-  If the ray is outside of the cone, then we set the attenuation factor to zero.
+  If the pixel is outside of the cone, then we set the attenuation factor to zero.
 </blockquote>

 The implementation is fairly simple.
-For every light ray we calculate, we check whether it is inside or outside of the cone.
+For every pixel, we check whether it is inside or outside of the light cone.
 If it's inside, we continue with the lighting calculations as we normally would.
-If the ray is _outside_ of the cone, then we set the attenuation factor to zero, which will make the light ray invisible.
+If the pixel is _outside_ of the cone, then we set the attenuation factor to zero, which will make the light ray invisible.
 Here is the GLSL that implements the cone restriction:

 ```glsl